 This blog wouldn’t be possible without the contributions of creative minds!

 Amy Bishop, PhD first joined the ASLC as a summer intern in 2009, and returned as a postdoctoral researcher in 2016.
-Her research integrates individualized behavioural, ecological, and spatial models to explore how marine mammal species and populations respond to stressors and change.
+Now, as a Research Scientist, her research integrates behavioural, ecological, and spatial models to explore how marine mammal species and populations respond to stressors and change.
 Currently, she is developing a habitat use model for juvenile sea lions that incorporates predation risk as a factor driving space-use and movement.